 Hi this is Teppei, from Koyo Orient Japan.

-cheap price depiction quality.
+cheap price depiction quality! ;)

 Let’s start the comparative test outdoor

-It is a fine weather at 9:30 am.
-It is still cold (5th March in Japan), and the temperature is around 5° C. Sunlight is strong, so it's a good situation for experiments.
+The weather is nice today at 9:30 am.
+It is still cold (5th March in Japan), and the temperature is around 5° C. The sunlight is strong, so it's a good situation for experiments.

-Yep, it is direct hit!
+Yep, it is a direct hit!